yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

 # Tutorial
-*In tasks with small, finite state sets (e.g. TAFC tasks in psychology), all states, actions, and their corresponding rewards could be recorded in tables.*
+*In tasks with small, finite state sets (e.g. TAFC tasks in psychology), all states, actions, and their corresponding rewards can be recorded in tables.*

-- Sutton & Barto [(2018)](https://mitpress.mit.edu/9780262039246/reinforcement-learning/) call this kind of scenario as the **tabular case** and the corresponding methods as **tabular methods**.
+- Sutton & Barto [(2018)](https://mitpress.mit.edu/9780262039246/reinforcement-learning/) term this kind of scenario as the **tabular case** and the corresponding methods as **tabular methods**.
-- The development and usage workflow of this R package adheres to the **four** stages (ten rules) recommended by Wilson & Collins [(2019)](https://doi.org/10.7554/eLife.49547).
+- The development and usage workflow of this R package follows to the **four** stages (ten rules) recommended by Wilson & Collins [(2019)](https://doi.org/10.7554/eLife.49547).
 - The **three** basic models built into this R package are referenced from Niv et al. [(2012)](https://doi.org/10.1523/JNEUROSCI.5498-10.2012).
 - The **example data** used in this R package is an open data from Mason et. al. [(2024)](https://osf.io/hy3q4/)